J.D. Scholar and J.D./M.B.A. Scholar Required Curriculum

 These courses are relevant across different industries, and allow students to consider the specific ways in which various business transactions add value to the design, negotiation, finance and implementation of deals, as well as to business management and commercial client relations.

-Law and Business Project Seminar
+(Jacobson Scholars) Law & Business Projects Seminar

 J.D./M.B.A.
 Student Required Curriculum

 Due to academic calendar overlap, J.D./M.B.A. students are not allowed to take the following Stern courses in the 2011-2012 academic year: